Postgres provides three fundamentally different approaches for backing up its data:

 - Continuous archiving (or Point In Time Recovery)

-Let’s discuss these methods one by one but if you prefer GUI tools you can use our free application to create database backups, which is, in essence, a powerful wrapper for pg_dump that creates SQL dumps.
+Now let’s discuss these three methods one by one but if you prefer GUI tools you can use our free application to create database backups, which is, in essence, a powerful wrapper for pg_dump that creates SQL dumps.

 How to create PostgreSQL dump file